Enroll iOS devices in Intune

 Device Enrollment Program

 Organizations can purchase iOS devices through Apple's Device Enrollment Program (DEP).
 DEP lets you deploy an enrollment profile “over the air” to bring devices into management.
-Learn more about Device Enrollment Program.
+For more information, see Device Enrollment Program.

 Apple School Manager